mason-keiser/wicked-sales-js/README.md

 ## System Requirements
 * Node.js 10 or higher
 * NPM 6 or higher
-* PostgreSQL 10 or highers
+* PostgreSQL 10 or higher
 # Getting Started
 1. Clone this repository:
 ```